Highest weight crystals for Schur Q-functions: Crystal morphisms

 \begin{definition}[{See \cite[\S3]{M2021a}}] Suppose $a \in \Incr_n^+(z)$ and $w=w_1w_2\cdots w_m =\concat(a)$.
 Let $\emptyset = T_0,T_1,\dots,T_m$ be the sequence of shifted tableaux in which $T_i$ for $i \in [m]$ is formed by inserting $w_i$ into $T_{i-1}$ according to the following procedure: \ben \item Start by inserting $w_i$ into the first row.
 At each stage, an entry $x$ is inserted into a row or column.
 Let $y$ and $\tilde y$ be the first entries in the row or column with $\lceil x\rceil \leq \lceil y\rceil $ and $\lceil x\rceil < \lceil \tilde y \rceil $.

-\item If no such entries $y$ and $\tilde y$ exist, then $ x $ is added to the end of the row or column, with the exception that if $x$ is added to a diagonal position, then its value is changed to $\lceil x \rceil$.
-We say the process to form $T_i$ \defn{ends in column insertion} if we are inserting into a column at this stage or if $ \lceil x \rceil \neq x$ is added to the diagonal.
+\item If no such entries $y$ and $\tilde y$ exist, then $ x $ is added to the end of the row or column, with the exception that if $x$ is added to the main diagonal, then its value is changed to $\lceil x \rceil$.
+We say the process to form $T_i$ \defn{ends in column insertion} if we are inserting into a column at this stage or if $ \lceil x \rceil \neq x$ is added to the main diagonal.
 Otherwise, the process \defn{ends in row insertion}.

-\item If $y \neq \tilde y$, then the primes on these entries are interchanged and $x+1$ is inserted into the next row (if $y$ is not on the diagonal) or the next column (if $y$ is on the diagonal).
+\item If $y $ and $ \tilde y$ are distinct, then the primes on these entries are interchanged and $x+1$ is inserted into the next row (if we were inserting into a row and $y$ is not on the main diagonal) or the next column (if we were inserting into a column or $y$ is on the main diagonal).

-\item If $y=\tilde y$ is not on the diagonal, then $x$ replaces $y$ and we insert $y$ into the next row.
-If $y=\tilde y$ is on the diagonal, then $\lceil x \rceil $ replaces $y$ and we insert $y - (\lceil x \rceil - x)$ into the next column. \een Finally define $\PO(a) := T_m$ and construct $\QO(a)$ as the shifted tableau with the same shape as $\PO(a)$ that contains $j$ (respectively, $j'$) in the box added to $T_{i-1}$ to form $T_i$ if $w_i$ is in the $j$th factor of $a$ and the insertion process ends in row insertion (respectively, column insertion). \end{definition}
+\item If $y=\tilde y$ is off the main diagonal, then $x$ replaces $y$ and we insert $y$ into the next row (if we were inserting into a row) or the next column (if we were inserting into a column).
+If $y=\tilde y$ is on the main diagonal, then $\lceil x \rceil $ replaces $y$ and we insert $y - (\lceil x \rceil - x)$ into the next column. \een Finally define $\PO(a) := T_m$ and construct $\QO(a)$ as the shifted tableau with the same shape as $\PO(a)$ that contains $j$ (respectively, $j'$) in the box added to $T_{i-1}$ to form $T_i$ if $w_i$ is in the $j$th factor of $a$ and the insertion process ends in row insertion (respectively, column insertion). \end{definition}

 \begin{example} If $a = (4,1'35,\emptyset,4',\emptyset, 2)$, then $\PO(a)$ and $\QO(a)$ are computed as follows:

 We make no distinction between $w_1w_2\cdots w_n$ and the sequence of $1$-letter words $(w_1, w_2, \dots, w_n)$.
 This lets us view each $w \in \iR^+(z)$ as an element of $\ORF_n(z)$ for $n=\ell(w)$ so we can evaluate $\PO(w)$ and $\QO(w)$.
 If $w =41'354'2$, then $\PO(w) = \PO(a)$ but $ \QO(w) = \ytab{ \none & 3' & 5 \\ 1 & 2' & 4 & 6'} \neq \QO(a)$. \end{example}